Darkknight1213/FinXpert/README.md

 # FinXpert: Escape the Matrix – Start Investing Smart

-> Simplified financial planning for India's working and middle class
+> Project is still under progress

 ---

 ## 🚀 Overview

+> Simplified financial planning for India's working and middle class

 **FinXpert** is a lightweight, AI-backed financial planning platform built for India's middle-income earners who want to break free from the paycheck-to-paycheck trap.
 Designed with simplicity in mind, it offers personalized financial insights, budgeting tools, and investment guidance — everything a first-time investor needs to begin their wealth journey with confidence.
 No voice-first gimmicks, just clear, actionable support.